 In For Marx Althusser does remark on the end of the state and the dictatorship of the proletariat: “It is difficult here to avoid relating together the necessity to prepare and realize an important historical mutation (the transition to communism, the end of the dictatorship of the proletariat, the withering-away of the State apparatus, presupposing the creation of new forms of political, economic and cultural organization, corresponding to this transition) on the one hand – and, on the other, the historical conditions in which this transition must be put into effect.”
 But what remains unclear through much of Althusser’s work is if the emancipation of the workers and destruction of the state is taken to mean that the proletariat can abolish itself.

-A virtue of Althusser’s conception of ideology is that it puts activity and society front and center, but it makes it such that activity may only be understood through the understanding of society, and society itself becomes center-less and indescribably diffuse.
-Individuals play no role except where they express the society.
+A virtue of Althusser’s conception of ideology is that it puts activity and society front and center, but it necessitates that activity only be understood through the understanding of society as society itself becomes center-less and indescribably diffuse.
+Individuals play no role except where they express the ebb and flow of society.
 For all his work to try and make the superstructure an area of analysis, Althusser seems to analyze activity in such a way that superstructure becomes as much a reduction as earlier crude emphasis on the “economic base.”
-A sociological analysis where the relationship between the laws of social totality and individual activity is examined is instead capitulated to “society” being the be-all and end-all.
+A sociological analysis where the relationship between the laws of social totality and individual activity are examined is instead capitulated to “society” being the be-all and end-all.
 Althusser’s “overdetermination” likewise becomes a reductionist move while trying to diversify cause and effect and provide contingency.

-What seems more theoretically profitable is to introduce a new level of abstraction wherein human experience is related to the integration of unconscious biases, assumptions, presuppositions, and the like without a) retroactively justifying all of Marx and Engel’s understanding of ‘ideology’ to a new theory, and b) situating human experience to be inevitably ideological and “pre-given” within the structure of society as a whole without any subjectivity (or rather, with a subjectivity that is itself the mediation of ideology).
+What seems more theoretically profitable is to introduce a new level of abstraction where human experience is related to the integration of unconscious biases, assumptions, presuppositions, and the like without a) retroactively justifying all of Marx and Engel’s understanding of ‘ideology’ to a new theory, or b) situating human experience to be inevitably ideological and “pre-given” within the structure of society as a whole without any subjectivity (or rather, with a subjectivity that is only the mediation of ideology).
 Raymond Williams’ “structure of feeling” and Pierre Bourdieu’s “habitus” are both theorizations of the way that experience mediates autonomy and social structure, producing unconscious presuppositions that are actively expressed.
-At the same time, these formulations are studied in ways that are not fearful of empiricism, nor do they deny that human rationality is capable of eliminating ideology, even if unconscious assumptions form experience are inevitable, or that subjectivity is itself merely the effect of inescapable ideology.
-Althusser’s interest in experience and action as a unexplored part of how ideology is constituted and practiced deserved to have its own theorization that did not simply absorb Marx and Engels’ use of the term “ideology” as well as subsume experience and social functions in toto to producing ideology as-such.
-There is the possibility of distinguishing between the understanding we have that is informed by our experience and situation and the convenient bullshit (ideology) which justifies the limits of our understanding which we could actually think through.
+At the same time, these formulations are studied in ways that are not fearful of empirical observation, nor do they deny that human rationality is capable of eliminating ideology, even if unconscious assumptions form experience are inevitable or aspects of subjectivity are itself the effects of inescapable ideology.
+Althusser’s interest in experience and action as unexplored aspects ideology’s constitution and development deserved to have their own theorization that did not simply absorb Marx and Engels’ use of the term “ideology” while subsuming experience and social function in toto to ideology as-such.
+There is a possibility of distinguishing between the understanding we have that is informed by our experience and situation and the convenient bullshit (ideology) which justifies the limits of our understanding which we could actually think through.

 Early Althusser (and his co-authors in Reading Capital) certainly try to provide theoretical answers, but their reliance on an explanation of autonomous theory – a mix of ontology and epistemology – and the over-utilization of the epistemological break leads to a politics where theory cannot be related to class struggle in a clear way.
 Intellectuals who theorize must do away with ideology scientifically, but how this is to direct revolutionary action is unclear.
 The self-critique afterwords is too hasty and too quick to make Marxism “the science” while making class struggle in-and-of-itself the only motor of social change without having a real concrete analysis of what class struggle is, instead making class struggle a structure unto itself.